awsdocs/aws-cost-management-user-guide/doc_source/configurecostallocreport.md

 # Monthly Cost Allocation Report<a name="configurecostallocreport"></a>

 The monthly cost allocation report lists the AWS usage for your account by product category and linked account user\.
-The report contains the same line items as the detailed billing report \(see [Understanding Your Usage with Billing Reports](billing-reports.md)\) and additional columns for your tag keys\.
+The report contains the same line items as the detailed billing report \(see the [https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html](https://docs.aws.amazon.com/cur/latest/userguide/what-is-cur.html)\) and additional columns for your tag keys\.
 For more information, see the following topics\.

 **Topics**
 + [Setting Up a Monthly Cost Allocation Report](#allocation-report)